 Adriana is a bilingual graphic recorder, illustrator, and designer (English/Spanish).
 As a visual practitioner, her role is to listen deeply, help make connections, capture information, tell stories and communicate ideas.
 Through her work, Adriana has supported projects in the fields of migrant justice, racial equity, cultural safety, health, education, among others.

 Adriana was born in Bogotá, Colombia and immigrated to Canada, with her family in 1998, at the age of fifteen.
 She completed her BFA at SFU School for the Contemporary Arts in 2006 and has worked and volunteered with numerous Arts, Culture and Community organizations for 20 years.

-Igniting the ideas of our clients doesn’t just happen through drawing live in a meeting or putting together a quirky animation.
+Finding story in the complex doesn’t just happen through drawing live in a meeting or putting together a quirky animation.
 It’s only possible by living our values in every aspect of our work.
 Whether it’s the first email from a client interested in our services, to our deep research and prep ahead of a project, to how we present ourselves in a conference, we strive to inspire and delight our clients each step of the way.

 Doing the same thing over and over means we’re standing still.
 We are passionate about pushing the boundaries of visuals and how they’re used to facilitate dialogue, always keeping in mind what will best engage an audience and achieve a client’s goals:

 - We are expanding into augmented reality and virtual reality.